gkarwchan/algorithms/hackerrank.com/README.md

 # Hacker Rank Web site

-[hacker Rank] (hackerrank.com) is a web site that provides code challenges.
+[hacker Rank](https://hackerrank.com) is a web site that provides code challenges.
 I am trying to solve these problems using three languages:

 1. python